 First, look in the pool, where Florida's men's swimming and diving team, newly crowned SEC champions, has been No. 1 for most of February.
 Florida's softball team, 12-0 on the year, was No. 1 in both polls released on February 18; it will probably remain No. 1 in at least one poll released on Tuesday.

 Florida's gymnastics team, undefeated and defending its first national championship with 10.0 after 10.0, is No. 3 — behind Oklahoma and LSU, two teams the Gators have already defeated in dual meets this season — in its sport's latest national rankings, despite the nation's best scoring average.
-(There is much, much more on that over here.)
+(More on that here.)

 And those are just the teams that have emerged as national title favorites so far in 2014.
 In other words, it's a damn good time to be a Florida Gator.